 Visit Mardi Gras World

-Unfortunately, due to slightly rushed planning (and not properly checking dates before booking flights) we arrived in New Oreleans two days after Mardi Gras.
+Unfortunately, due to slightly rushed planning (and not properly checking dates before booking flights) we arrived in New Orleans two days after Mardi Gras.
 I was shattered, New Orleans is said to be the best place in USA to experience this iconic festival.

 While we enjoyed the aftermath of the parade, including streets lined with trees, fences and houses covered in beads and decorations, if you miss the actual celebrations you can always soak up the atmosphere at Blaine Kern’s Mardi Gras World.